top of page

 Issues associated with GMOs

-That being said the main issue that concerns me about GMO agriculture is related to a chemical spray called RoundUp made of glyphosate, a synthetic compound (said to be a neurotoxin) created by Monsanto- now Bayer.
+That being said, the Roundup spray made of glyphosate, a synthetic compound (said to be a neurotoxin) created by Monsanto—now Bayer—is somewhat of a concern.

 Did you hear that quote by Einstein?
 "If the bee disappeared off the face of the Earth, Man would only have four years left to live".